5 important lessons travelers, chefs and writers learned from Anthony Bourdain

 Viewers felt they were getting the real version of a man traveling the world, not a TV host doing his job.

 “He was raw.
-He was flawed," said Edwards.
+He was flawed,” Edwards said.
 “It really takes true courage to own who you are on a global stage without fear.”

 Leave the resort, try everything and travel to the fullest